jasseeeem/Hackstreet-Bois/README.md

-# Name TBD
+# News Bytes
 A news aggregator application made for the 2023 Hackathon conducted by JMR Infotech

 ## Installation

+Clone the repository

+### Server

-Clone the repository and run the following command after activating your virtual enviroment
+Run the following command after activating your virtual enviroment

 `pip install -r requirements.txt`

+### Frontend
+Navigate to the frontend folder and do the following `cd frontend`
+`npm i`

 ## Usage

-Open the index.html file on your browser after running the backend.py file.
+Run the server.py file and then run `npm start` in the frontend folder

 Enter keywords into the search bar and click on Go.